-Renewal of ITINs for spouses and dependents who reside outside of the United States.
-Spouses and dependents residing outside of the United States who could've been claimed in previous years for the personal exemption and no other benefit don't need to renew their ITINs, unless they anticipate being claimed for a different tax benefit or if they file their own tax return.
+ITINs for spouses and dependents who reside outside of the United States.
+Spouses and dependents residing outside of the United States shouldn't apply for, or renew, an individual taxpayer identification number (ITIN) unless they qualify for an allowable tax benefit.
+Examples include a dependent parent who qualifies the primary taxpayer to claim the head of household filing status, or a dependent who files his or her own tax return.
+The individual must be listed on an attached U.S. federal tax return with the schedule or form that applies to the allowable tax benefit.
 For tax years 2018 through 2025, you can't claim a personal exemption deduction for yourself, your spouse, or your dependents.

 Expiration and renewal of ITINs.
-An IRS individual taxpayer identification number (ITIN) that hasn't been included on a U.S. federal tax return at least once in the last 3 consecutive tax years will expire.
+An ITIN that hasn't been included on a U.S. federal tax return at least once in the last 3 consecutive tax years will expire.
 In addition, ITINs that were assigned before 2013 will expire according to an annual schedule based on the middle digits of the ITIN.
 The middle digits refer to the fourth and fifth positions of the ITIN.
 For example, the middle digits for 9xx-78-xxxx are "78."
 Expired ITINs or ITINs that are about to expire must be renewed in order to avoid delays in processing your tax return.
 For more information, see When To Apply, later, or visit IRS.gov/ITIN.

 ITINs not used in the last 3 consecutive tax years.
-If your ITIN wasn't included on a U.S. federal tax return at least once for tax years 2015, 2016, or 2017, your ITIN will expire on December 31, 2018.
+If your ITIN wasn't included on a U.S. federal tax return at least once for tax years 2016, 2017, or 2018, your ITIN will expire on December 31, 2019.
 You need to take action to renew it if it'll be included on a U.S. federal tax return.
 See Do You Need To Renew Your ITIN, later, for more information.

-ITINs with the middle digits "73," "74," "75," "76," "77," "81," and "82" will expire.
-If your ITIN's middle digits (the fourth and fifth positions) are "73," "74," "75," "76," "77," "81," or "82," your ITIN will remain in effect until December 31, 2018.
-You need to take action to renew it if it'll be included on a U.S. federal tax return filed in 2019.
-See Do You Need To Renew Your ITIN?, later, for more information.
+ITINs with the middle digits "83," "84," "85," "86," and "87" will expire.
+If your ITIN's middle digits (the fourth and fifth positions) are "83," "84," "85," "86," or "87," your ITIN will remain in effect until December 31, 2019.
+You need to take action to renew it if it'll be included on a U.S. federal tax return filed in 2020.
+See Do You Need To Renew Your ITIN, later, for more information.

-ITINs with the middle digits "70," "71," "72," "78," "79," and "80" have expired.
-If your ITIN's middle digits (the fourth and fifth positions) are "70," "71," "72," "78," "79," or "80," your ITIN is expired, unless you already submitted a renewal application and it was approved.
-You need to take action to renew it if it'll be included on a U.S. federal tax return.
-See Do You Need To Renew Your ITIN?, later, for more information.
+ITINs with the middle digits "70" through "82" have expired.
+If your ITIN's middle digits (the fourth and fifth positions) are "70," "71," "72," "73," "74," "75," "76," "77," "78," "79," "80," "81," or "82," your ITIN is expired, unless you already submitted a renewal application and it was approved.
+If you haven't already renewed, you need to take action now to renew it if it'll be included on a U.S. federal tax return.
+See Do You Need To Renew Your ITIN, later, for more information.